 We hardly had time to eat our dinner when every few moments we jumped up to toss another slew of pellets, a fistful of apples or handfuls of cut carrots to our “guests.”
 They couldn’t have been more pleased.
 We couldn’t have been more pleased.

 And when later in the evening, as the “crowd” thinned out, the bulb in our garden light burned out.
 Subsequently, when we usually shop for groceries on Thursdays, we were off this morning to the Obaro Hardware store in Komatipoort for another bulb (we actually purchased two) when we couldn’t dare miss one evening of festivities.

-That’s why today’s post is late by no less than four hours as a result of going to Komatipoort to purchase the bulb and, grocery shop while there.
-For us to miss posting by our usual time, it must be a very important situation; a drive into Kruger, a road trip, a special event or a travel day.
 Today, folks, it was a bulb.
+That’s why today’s post is late by no less than four hours due to going to Komatipoort to purchase the bulb and grocery shop while there.
+For us to miss posting by our usual time, it must be a very critical situation; a drive into Kruger, a road trip, a special event, or a travel day.

 Photo from one year ago today, July 3, 2017: